lvladikov/ai-media/docs/article-generation.md

 python ai-media.py -gc "Create a Flask backend with a React frontend" -o ./my-web-app
 ```

+### Time and Location in Chat

+Some advanced chat models such as DeepSeek R1 Qwen 32B and DeepSeek R1 Llama 70B can work with provided in advance time and location context.
+The script provides automatically the time from your system and uses IP based geolocation [using IP API](http://ip-api.com) to inform the model about the current time and location.
+It uses a very short timeout to get the location as fast as possible and falls back to "Unknown" if it fails.

 See [Code Generation Examples](#examples) and [Models](#text-models).

 ## Text Models